iamcamilasilva/DataWarehouseAWS/README.md

 ## Project Datasets

-You'll be working with two datasets that reside in S3.
+I'm going to working with two datasets that reside in S3.
 Here are the S3 links for each:

     'Song data: s3://udacity-dend/song_data'
     'Log data: s3://udacity-dend/log_data'